 You can also fly there from a few other cities in Southeast Asia such as Singapore, Kuala Lumpur, or Davao.

-After flying from Bandung to Jakarta and spending a 7 hour layover in the airport, we were able to take a non-stop flight from Jakarta to Sorong, albeit a red-eye, via Express Air.
+After flying from Bandung to Jakarta and spending a 7-hour layover in the airport, we were able to take a non-stop flight from Jakarta to Sorong, albeit red-eye, via Express Air.
 The airline left a lot to be desired but we made it nonetheless.

 The flight time was approximately 5 hours.